Robbie-Palmer/personal-blog/_posts/2020-07-25-why-you-should-not-buy-a-house.md

   the financial downsides and lifestyle restrictions (you must know something no one else does or be incredibly lucky)
-- You want a pet, cannot find somewhere to rent that allows pets and are willing to make huge sacrifices to have one (shout out to my girlfriend)
+- You want a pet, cannot find somewhere to rent that allows pets and are willing to make huge sacrifices to have one (my girlfriend)

 Buying a house does not make sense if:
 - You don't want to maintain a house